george24601/notes/pm/okr.md

 it is naive to try to predict the effects of a change in economic policy entirely on the basis of relationships observed in historical data, especially highly aggregated historical data

 One of the first steps in solving a problem — data science or otherwise — is determining the right measure to gauge success.
 When we want to objectively find the best solution, we should recall the concept of Goodhart’s Law and realize that rather than using a single number, the best assessment is usually a set of measurements.
 By choosing multiple metrics, we can design a solution without the unintended consequences that occur when optimizing for a narrow objective.

+We know that measurement affects behaviour.
+What gets measured gets managed.
+What gets measured improves; what isn’t measured is ignored and often gets worse.
+The single simplest and easiest thing to do is to measure the health effects of workplaces on people.